Architectural and artistic ensemble of the former Spaso-Yakovlevsky Monastery

 About museum

-Architectural and artistic ensemble of the former Spaso‑Yakovlevsky Monastery occupies a complex of sacred buildings founded in 1386 by Bishop Jacob of Rostov.
-On the shore of Lake Nero a remarkable monastic ensemble grew up, now a monument of national significance.
-It includes church structures of historical and artistic value: the Dmitrievsky Cathedral, the Transfiguration (Spaso‑Preobrazhensky) Cathedral and a cemetery.
+The architectural and artistic ensemble of the former Spaso-Yakovlevsky Monastery encompasses a complex of sacred buildings founded in 1386 by Bishop Jacob of Rostov.
+On the shore of Lake Nero a remarkable monastic ensemble grew up, which has become a monument of national significance.
+It includes church buildings of historical and artistic value: the Dmitrievsky Cathedral, the Spaso-Preobrazhensky (Transfiguration) Cathedral, and a cemetery.
 The site attracts not only pilgrims but also numerous tourists.
-The brotherhood warmly welcomes visitors and offers guided tours of the monastery complex, as well as the opportunity to climb the observation tower, which provides a magnificent view of the town and Lake Nero.
-Visitors can also see the healing spring of St. Jacob and a small wooden chapel.
+The brethren warmly welcome visitors and conduct tours of the monastic complex, and also provide the opportunity to climb the observation tower, from which there is a magnificent view of the town and Lake Nero.
+Visitors can also see the healing spring of Saint Jacob and a small wooden chapel.
 This monastery has a rich history spanning more than six centuries.
-Originally two monastic foundations were established here: the women’s Monastery of the Transfiguration (Spasa Preobrazheniya) and the Zachatyevsky Church.
+Originally two monastic foundations were established here: the women's Monastery of the Transfiguration of the Savior and the Zachatyevsky Church.